Wyoming County, New York: Politics

-Wyoming County, like the state of the same name, is extremely conservative.
-Like the state of Wyoming, it voted for Donald Trump by a margin of almost 50 points.
+Wyoming County is extremely conservative.
 In state and national politics, Wyoming County is one of the most Republican counties in New York, a state that characteristically votes Democratic.
 In both the 2004 and 2008 U.S. presidential elections, it was the second-reddest county in New York, behind Hamilton County.
 In fact, the only Democrat to carry the county since the Civil War has been Lyndon Baines Johnson in 1964, during an election when no county in the Empire State supported Republican Barry Goldwater.
 In 2004, George W. Bush carried Wyoming County by a 30.9 percent margin over John Kerry, with Kerry carrying the state by an 18.3 percent margin.
 However, Senator Chuck Schumer concurrently won the county very narrowly; this was the last time that Wyoming County voted Democratic in a statewide federal election.
 In 2008, John McCain won the county by a 26.1 percent margin over Barack Obama, with Obama defeating McCain statewide by 26.7 percent.
 In New York's 2006 U.S. Senatorial election, Wyoming County voted for John Spencer by a 4% margin over Hillary Clinton, with Clinton being re-elected by a 36% margin over Spencer.
 In 2010, Wyoming County was one of only three counties to favor Republican Jay Townsend over Schumer.
 In the Senate Special election that same year, the county favored Republican Joe DioGuardi over the Democratic incumbent, Kirsten Gillibrand.
 In 2012, Wyoming County again selected a Republican for this seat, being one of only two counties (the other being neighboring Allegany County) to vote in favor of Republican candidate Wendy Long rather than Gillibrand.
 In 2016, Wyoming County once again favored Long as she lost statewide to Schumer.
 In 2018, the county once again rejected Gillibrand by favoring Republican Chele Farley.
+From 2012 onward, Wyoming has been the most Republican out of all New York's counties at the federal level; in 2024, Donald Trump won the county with over 73% of the vote, the best Republican performance since Dwight Eisenhower in 1956.

+In 2017 Jon Campbell of the Democrat & Chronicle wrote that the county "is solid Trump Country."